Microsoft CEO: The Nordics need to enter the global AI race

 Transparent and ethical AI

 “Having a strategy is a great first step, but is not enough in the long run.
-The investments needed to shift our trajectory and the formulation of regulation around how we use artificial intelligence to ensure it’s both transparent and ethical, is well beyond what the strategy lays out.”
+The investments needed to shift our trajectory and the formulation of regulation around how we use artificial intelligence to ensure it’s both transparent and ethical focus, is well beyond what the strategy lays out.”

 One good reason for speeding up in the global race of AI is that it will accelerate the ability to drive efficiencies and innovation in our welfare state, e.g. within healthcare.
 Nana Bule acknowledges that there are already initiatives in the field, such as the Danish HealthTech Hub.
 But having startups ready is not enough to accelerate an area where Denmark has a stronghold because of the digital maturity of our society.